Tool/solver to resolve the Lights Out levels (Tiles Flip), a puzzle game based on a change of state/color of the cells of a grid (and its neighbours).

 The optimal strategy, however, is to perform linear algebra mathematical calculations that allow all the grids to be mathematically resolved.

 dCode retains ownership of the "Lights Out Solver" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Lights Out Solver" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Lights Out Solver" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Lights Out Solver" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Lights Out Solver" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Lights Out Solver" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Lights Out Solver" or any other element are not public (except explicit open source licence).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.